 Sahalie Falls

 Sahalie Falls roars down 140 feet with a mighty plunge and a series of smaller cascades.
 It's easy to reach, with a viewing platform just off McKenzie River's Highway 126.
-But because the site and its amenities are not maintained in the winter, only stop here if conditions allow for safe parking off the road.
-Don't park or walk along the highway.
-When walking to the falls, tread carefully – the path may not be visible if there is snow on the ground.
-With a little preparation, this powerful waterfall makes a beautiful winter destination.
+The site and its amenities are not maintained in the winter, so only stop here if conditions allow for access to the parking lot, and don't park on the highway.
+When walking to the falls, tread carefully – icy conditions can make the path slick and wandering off trail can lead you into deceptively deep snowdrifts.

 When you're ready to warm up, go soak at Belknap Hot Springs Resort.
 Call ahead to see if the hot springs-fed swimming pool is open for day guests or stay over at the lodge or in one of the cabins for access to a second pool.